southside-chillers/southside.chillers.online/southside/content/chapters/codex-quiznoza.md

 He misses catching it on the next flip, and the clay warrior shatters on the floor.

 “Whoops,” he says.
-From the shards of clay, a full-size human warrior with a spear, wearing an animal skull on his head.
+A full-size human warrior materializes, holding a spear and wearing an animal skull headdress.
 He moves his mouth as if he’s speaking, but no one can hear a sound.

 The warrior stabs the air with his spear, making Tannin jump out of the way.